 instructs snow to have the first worker process the rows in rowgrps[[1]], the second worker to work on rowgrps[[2]], and so on.
-The clusterApply() function expects its second argument to be an R list, which is the case here.
+The clusterApply() function expects its second argument to be an R list (or a vector, which is promotable to a lists), which is the case here.